Core concepts

 How API authentication works

-• Access token — authorizes API requests; has a limited lifetime.
+- Access token — authorizes API requests; limited lifetime.

-• Refresh token — obtains a new access token without re-entering credentials.
+- Refresh token — obtains a new access token without issuing a brand-new pair from scratch (where credential re-entry applies).

-• The integration only sees vaults and folders the user can access.
+- The integration only sees vaults and folders that account can access.

 Service accounts for integrations